tek/kallikrein/README.md

   eightySix.test("shared resource 2")(i => IO.pure(i == 68))
 }
 ```

-The resource parameters in the builder are typed, so the compiler will complain if they don't match.

 The shared resource will be acquired only once and supplied to all tests that use it.